This help topic defines terminology related to the Megaport network and services.

-An optical interface standard for small form-factor pluggable (SFPs) that can deliver 1 Gbps over roughly 10km.
-Our standard for delivery of 1 Gbps ports.
+An optical interface standard for a small form-factor pluggable (SFP) that can deliver 1 Gbps over roughly 10km.
+Megaport’s standard for delivery of 1 Gbps ports.
 See LR for the 10 Gbps equivalent.
 Uses 1310nm wavelength.

 An account that receives Megaport services and support through a Megaport partner.
 The partner can customize the features in the Megaport Portal to limit visibility and features for a managed account.

 Sometimes known as an MD5 hash or BGP key.
 The MD5 algorithm is a widely used cryptographic function producing a string of 32 hexadecimal digits.
 This is used as a password or key between routers exchanging BGP information.

 Megaport’s neutral, software-0defined network based global network comprising of cloud service providers, network service providers, and data center operators, accessed via the Megaport Portal or API.

 meet-me room (MMR)

 A place within a data center, colocation center, or carrier hotel, where telecommunications companies can physically connect to one another and exchange data without incurring local loop fees.
 Services provided across connections in an MMR can be voice circuits, data circuits, or internet protocol.

 Microsoft Azure ExpressRoute lets customers extend their on-premises networks into the Microsoft cloud over a dedicated private connection.
 Megaport is a Microsoft Azure ExpressRoute partner.

 Multi-Protocol Label Switching (MPLS)

 A type of data-carrying technique for high-performance telecommunications networks that directs data from one network node to the next based on short path labels rather than long network addresses, avoiding complex lookups in a routing table.